 A lot of money for capital expenses is available to churches who are willing to apply to grant makers.
-Rethink Church offers grants to congregations to assist with everything from digital advertising to new church starts.
+United Methodist Communications offers marketing services and promotional grants to congregations to assist with everything from social media, website development, branding and new church starts promotional packages.
 If your building is historic, the National Trust has money available for repair and restoration.
-The United Methodist Church also has funds for many types of projects, including building repair, listed on the grants page of the General Board of Church and Society website.
 Regional grantmakers like the Duke Endowment focus on specific regions and types of concerns.
 Even closer to your church, a couple of phone calls to local banks may reveal trusts administered by the banks in your city or a local community foundation for causes like yours.

 3. Ask for an extra $50